influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/email.md

 ### Email alerts from a defined handler
 The following setup sends an alert to the `cpu` topic with the message, "Hey, check your CPU".
-An emai handler is added that subscribes to the `cpu` topic and emails all alerts.
+An email handler is added that subscribes to the `cpu` topic and emails all alerts.

 Create a TICKscript that publishes alert messages to a topic.